For most of us, the word grateful comes up most often when we think of Thanksgiving and the holidays.

 Here is a list of 15 simple exercises to help you be more grateful today:

-Spend 10 minutes each night writing three things you are grateful for.
+Spend 10 minutes each night writing three things you are grateful for in a gratitude journal.

 They can be small, little things from your day.